1. Getting Started

 5. At the end of a synchronization, SnowMirror merges stage table into the target table.

-6. At the end of a synchronization, SnowMirror deletes temporary files from local filesystem.
+6. At the end of a synchronization, SnowMirror deletes temporary files from local file system.

 azure synapse